 - It might be the Gas which is bothersome or your baby has to BURP.

 - It could be cold for them.
 By the way, the ideal temperature for babies is anything between 68 degrees to 72 degrees Fahrenheit.

 - Some babies feel hotter than others.
 So you might have to adjust the temperature as well as their layers.

 If all of these issues are addressed, even then they cry that means they just want to be cuddled and craving for your love and comfort.

 Swollen Genitals are normal in newborns.
-Babies are born with extra fluid in their bodies which cause puffy eyes, swollen labia in girls and swollen scrotum in boys.
+Babies are born with extra fluid in their bodies which causes puffy eyes, swollen labia in girls, and swollen scrotum in boys.
 Babies excrete extra fluid out of their bodies in the first few days of their lives which causes weight reduction in babies right after birth.

-Some babies born with under-developed genitals which may develop within a few months after birth.
+Some babies born with under-developed genitals may develop within a few months after birth.

 Some baby girls have a mini period (very light) within a few days after birth.
 This is also considered to be normal.

 22. Newborn babies seemingly Shiver but they are not cold